This page provides resources for departmental staff investigating possible academic misconduct under the Student Academic Misconduct Procedures.

 Reporting suspected academic misconduct

-Suspected instances of academic misconduct are now to be reported using the Alleged Academic Misconduct (AAM) form on the AskOtago Service Portal.
-Access to this form is restricted to Heads of Departments and their nominees.
+Suspected instances of academic misconduct should be reported using the Alleged Academic Misconduct (AAM) form.
+This form is for the use of Heads of Departments and their nominees only.

 Sources of advice

-The Head of Student Experience has central oversight of academic misconduct processes at the University.
-For information about any previous offending in relation to a particular student:
+The Director Student Experience has central oversight of academic misconduct processes at the University.

 Material associated with cases (completed forms etc.) can be sent to: